Our history

 Enhancing environmental protection and corporate accountability

-The Trust’s support for the European Coalition on Corporate Justice helped advance the idea that companies have a responsibility to address risks to the environment and human rights anywhere in their value chain.
+The Trust’s support for the European Coalition for Corporate Justice helped advance the idea that companies have a responsibility to address risks to the environment and human rights anywhere in their value chain.
 ECCJ has since worked with others such as Frank Bold to translate human rights due diligence into legislative proposals, including mandatory legislation which the EU is expected to enact in 2022.
-Our transparency and accountability programme builds on earlier support to Global Witness, EarthRights International, and Zero Mercury Campaign that helped enhance regulation and reduce the use of harmful toxins.
+Our former transparency and accountability programme builds on earlier support to Global Witness, EarthRights International, and Zero Mercury Campaign that helped enhance regulation and reduce the use of harmful toxins.

 2012